- What drives violence against women?

 It’s not a question of either/or.
 Australia needs to respond to and intervene in the current crisis, and work on longer term initiatives to prevent future violence from occurring.

 Well-resourced and effective systems and services for responding to ongoing violence are crucial.
 They protect women and their children from further violence, and hold perpetrators accountable.
 Response systems also provide the foundation for prevention activity, by sending a message that violence is unacceptable.

 As prevention activity increases, we are likely to see increased numbers of women being able to identify violence in their own lives, and seeking support.
 Having robust and adequately funded response systems (including support services, police and justice systems) will remain critical to ensure that women are safe and supported.

 Our goal is the elimination of violence against women and their children in Australia.

 To do this, we need to address the underlying drivers using strategies that have been shown to work.
 And we need to do this on a scale that will create change for the whole of Australia.

-By increasing gender equality in our society, and by promoting equal and respectful relationships, we can shift the main drivers of violence against women.
+By increasing gender equality in our society, and by promoting equal and respectful relationships, and respectful, ethical forms of masculinity, we can shift the main drivers of violence against women.
 Over time, and with sustained investment in prevention, this should result in a decrease in the prevalence of this violence.